navidrome/website/content/en/docs/usage/integration/external-services.md

 3. Copy the values above to your [configuration file](/docs/usage/configuration/options#configuration-file) as `LastFM.ApiKey` and `LastFM.Secret` (or set them as environment variables `ND_LASTFM_APIKEY` and `ND_LASTFM_SECRET`)
 4. After the configuration is done, you can set up [scrobbling](/docs/usage/features/scrobbling#last.fm) for your user.

+Last.fm can be completely disabled by setting `LastFM.Enabled` to `false`.

 ## Deezer

-Navidrome can use Deezer's API to retrieve artist images.
-Unlike Last.fm, Deezer's public API for artist images doesn't require API keys or authentication, making it the simplest external integration to set up.
+Deezer's public API doesn't require API keys or authentication, making it the simplest external integration.

+**Provides:** Artist images, artist biographies, similar artists, top songs

-The Deezer integration is enabled by default.
-If you want to disable it, you can set the configuration option `Deezer.Enabled` to `false` in your [configuration file](/docs/usage/configuration/options#configuration-file) or set the environment variable `ND_DEEZER_ENABLED` to `false`.
+**Configuration:** Enabled by default — no setup required.
+To disable it, set `Deezer.Enabled` to `false` in your [configuration file](/docs/usage/configuration/options#configuration-file) or set the environment variable `ND_DEEZER_ENABLED` to `false`.

+## ListenBrainz

+ListenBrainz provides metadata based on MusicBrainz data and community listening statistics.
+It works best when your music files have MusicBrainz IDs in their tags.

+**Provides:** Artist URLs, similar artists, top songs, similar songs

+**Configuration:** Enabled by default — no setup required for metadata.
+To disable it, set `ListenBrainz.Enabled` to `false`.
+The `ListenBrainz.BaseURL` option can be changed to point to a self-hosted instance (e.g., [Maloja](https://github.com/krateng/maloja)).

+ListenBrainz also supports [scrobbling](/docs/usage/features/scrobbling#listenbrainz), which requires per-user authorization.

+## Local Agent

+The `local` agent is always active and serves as the final fallback.
+It provides top songs based on your own library's play counts and ratings — no external service is contacted.

 ## Extending with Plugins